coming soon!

 How would the installation process work at my home?

-Connections can be made from overhead or underground fiber lines, depending on what is most practical in your neighborhood.
-Our technicians would bring fiber from the Fiber Backbone to a nearby pole or underground conduit, and then we would install what is called a “service drop” to your home.
+Connections can be made from overhead or under-ground fiber lines, depending on what is most practical in your neighborhood.
+Our technicians would bring fiber from the Fiber Backbone to a nearby pole or underground conduit.
+We would then install what is called a “service drop” to your home.
 This “service drop” will connect a reliable, resilient fiber line into your house.

-Then a Trico installer would assist you with installing a router and making sure your devices are connected to the internet.
+Then, a Trico installer would assist you with installing a router and ensuring your devices are connected to the internet.

 What is the Trico SmartGrid Fiber Backbone?

-There is extra bandwidth in in the fiber-optic cables that will connect Trico’s electric substations and devices, and this offers an opportunity to use this bandwidth to help make a fiber-to-the-home internet system more affordable.
-If Trico proceeds with offering fiber-to-the-home internet, the Trico Fiber division would pay the Trico Electric division for use of this fiber.
+There is extra bandwidth in the fiber-optic cables that will connect Trico’s electric substations and devices, and this offers an opportunity to use this bandwidth to help make an FTTH internet system more affordable.
+If Trico proceeds with offering FTTH internet, the Trico Fiber di-vision would pay the Trico Electric division for use of this fiber.
 This will reduce the cost of offering fiber internet and produce an income stream for Trico Electric, which will help to control electric costs.
 It is a win-win solution.

-Construction of the Trico SmartGrid Fiber Backbone starts in 2025 and should be complete by Fall 2026.
+Construction of the Trico SmartGrid Fiber Backbone started in 2025 and should be complete by fall 2026.
 This project will be built regardless of whether Trico goes forward with offering fiber internet service.

 Key terms defined